Making Code Happen

 I wanted to fit in a variety of weapons and upgrades for the player which would have added a lot of fun and variety to the gameplay.
 These could also have been used by enemies to create more diverse combat scenarios.
 I chose to cut this not only for space limitations but also because keeping things simple allowed me to polish everything before the deadline.

 Unfortunately I was also not able to fit any music, things were just so tight.
-This is a huge missed opportunity to inject another layer of immersion and I definitely plan to have some kind of soundtrack in my next JS13K game!
+This is a huge missed opportunity to inject another layer of immersion and I definitely hope to have some kind of soundtrack in my next JS13K game!

 The Results